User-960/Project-on-Next.js/README.md

 ## What is used:

 - Programming languages: HTML, CSS, TypeScript;
-- Framework: React;
-- Libraries: Next.js, Axios, ESLint, CLSX;
+- Libraries: React, Next.js, Axios, ESLint, CLSX;

 ## To clone repository